Bilal1545/BilalDot/README.md

 # BilalDot Dotfiles
 > the latest version is 1.0.0

-An advanced configuration of Hyprland for Arch Linux based distributions.
+An half-advanced configuration of Hyprland for Arch Linux based distributions.
 It has Pywal coloring, settings app, welcome app and lot of more...

 Inspired by [ML4W Dotfiles](https://github.com/mylinuxforwork/dotfiles/tree/main).
 If you don't like mine, you can look at [this](https://github.com/mylinuxforwork/dotfiles/tree/main).